Outward Bound Canada is breaking Ontario labour laws, former instructor alleges | CBC News

 Co-workers 'can't make ends meet'

-"My coworkers who are still working there now are really just struggling to survive and stay in the industry," said Haney.
+"My co-workers who are still working there now are really just struggling to survive and stay in the industry," says Haney.
 "I see people leaving because they can't make ends meet, which is just horrible."

-He provided a recommendation report to the charity showing how adding an additional instructor when scheduling trips could avoid excessive hours, allow for breaks and pay employees the minimum wage.
+He also provided a recommendation report to the charity that shows how adding an additional instructor when scheduling trips could avoid excessive hours, allow for breaks and pay employees the minimum wage.

-"It only ended up being like $100 more for Outward Bound per week," he said.
+"It only ended up being like $100 more for Outward Bound per week," says Haney.
 "I was just stumped as to why they wouldn't take that on."

-In the end Outward Bound Canada sent Haney their own settlement agreement, which would give him the adjusted hours and pay he wanted.
+In the end, Outward Bound Canada sent Haney its own settlement agreement, which would give him the adjusted hours and pay he wanted.

-The catch, Haney says, is the charity didn't admit any liability or commit to changing their practices with other employees and the settlement had a non-disclosure agreement.
+The catch, Haney says, is the charity didn't admit any liability or commit to changing practices with other employees, and the settlement had a non-disclosure agreement.

-He refused to sign it, but says Outward Bound Canada has since sent him a cheque for what he calculated and a letter saying they changed his hours and consider the matter settled.
+He refused to sign it, but says Outward Bound Canada has since sent him a cheque for what he calculated and a letter saying it changed his hours and considers the matter settled.

 Haney doesn't — and believes speaking up for his rights came with a price tag.

-Outward Bound Canada wouldn't comment on Haney's employment but Chandler told CBC Toronto, "we've had one employee whose brought some concerns forward and we've worked with that employee and have amicably come to a settlement."
+Outward Bound Canada wouldn't comment on Haney's employment, but Chandler told CBC Toronto, "We've had one employee who's brought some concerns forward, and we've worked with that employee and have amicably come to a settlement."

 "I fought really hard to get into this industry and it's just heartbreaking to me."